 Having people and vehicles operating in the same area can be extremely dangerous, which is why it is so important to ensure that everyone is able to see each other clearly.
-Obviously this will start with having those who are walking on the warehouse floor wearing safety vests (which you can find here).
+Obviously this will start with having those who are walking on the warehouse floor wearing safety vests.
 These vests will allow those who are driving the forklifts or other vehicles to see them much more easily.

 In addition to having those who are walking the floor wearing these vests, however, you should also have the drivers of the vehicles wear them too.
 By requiring these drivers to wear the vest, those who are on the ground will be able to easily see which vehicles might start moving much more easily.
 This can help to prevent accidents and keep everyone safe.

 A Great Podcast on Stacking and Storing Warehouse Safety

 2. Maintenance Department Employees

 Another group of people who should always be wearing safety vests is the maintenance department.
 This is a unique department in many ways, which is why it is so important that they are always highly visible.
 The following are some of the many important reasons why visibility is so important for anyone working in the maintenance area.

 - Unpredictable Work Location – The maintenance department team will work throughout the facility, fixing things that are broken or need work as needed.
 This means that they may be somewhere that other employees would not expect, so it is important that they are highly visible.

 - Dangerous Work – There are many times when the maintenance employees will be working in dangerous areas, such as inside machines or near electrical equipment.
 Making sure they are easy to see can help ensure people don’t engage a machine while they are working on it.